 The old world of humanity and the new world of cruel scientific advancement is another haunting but strong theme in Never Let Me Go, and it’s brought up particularly by Madame.

-- Along this line of thought, I think the fast-flowing river might symbolize the way humanity is frantically driven by their idea of progress, for example by using clones to manufacture organs that can cure otherwise life-threatening diseases for their loved ones.
+- Along with this line of thought, I think the fast-flowing river might symbolize the way humanity is frantically driven by their idea of progress, for example by using clones to manufacture organs that can cure otherwise life-threatening diseases for their loved ones.

 - Tommy uses an extended metaphor to describe the river, showing how it doesn’t stop as it gushes past these two people (Tommy and Kathy, presumably).
 This might be an allegory about how most people who aren’t clones in this alternate England are ruthless.
 They’re only out to get what they want and don’t care who is destroyed in the process; if you stretch this a bit further, you could say this shows greed.